FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

 **User Story Overview**
 ![map](/docs/overview.png)

-1. **As a attendee I want to login my interests and my contact information, so that I can have a personalized experience.**
+1. **As an attendee I want to login my interests and my contact information, so that I can have a personalized experience.**
 **Value:** Must-Have
 **Effort:**  L
 **Acceptance Tests:**